Debunking Myths about Grass-Fed Beef: Separating Fact from Fiction

-Myth 1: Grass-Fed Beef and Organic Beef are the Same
+Myth 1: Grass-Fed Beef and Organic Beef Are the Same Thing

 Myth 2: Grass-Fed Beef is Tougher and Less Flavorful